-It comes as no surprise that gorgeous natural marble has been the hot trend of 2015 and looks set to continue through 2016.
+It comes as no surprise that gorgeous natural marble contineus to be a hot trend over the past few years and looks set to continue through 2020.

 Our stunning natural marble candle jars are mined in Carrara, Italy and imported to Australia.
 Unfortunately, there are a lot of man-made look alike marble vessels being imported from disreputable overseas sources.
 So we’ve compiled a short list on how you can tell if marble is real or fake!